ntd/silverstripe-carousel/README.md

 This module is front end agnostic, that is you can use the javascript library you prefer by writing a proper template.

-Out of the box there ara a couple of templates inside `Includes` that implement a [Bootstrap](http://getbootstrap.com/javascript/#carousel) (`ContentCarousel_bootstrap.ss`) or a [bxSlider](http://bxslider.com/) (`ContentCarousel_bxslider.ss`) carousel.
+Out of the box there are a couple of templates inside `Includes` that implement a [Bootstrap](http://getbootstrap.com/javascript/#carousel) (`ContentCarousel_bootstrap.ss`) or a [bxSlider](http://bxslider.com/) (`ContentCarousel_bxslider.ss`) carousel.